-The Company granted to its employees 0.8 million and 0.2 million shares of full value awards from the 2009 Plan during fiscal 2010 and 2009, respectively.
-The Company granted to its employees zero, zero and 0.3 million stock options, and zero, 0.8 million and 1.0 million of full value awards from the 2000 Plan during fiscal 2010, 2009 and 2008, respectively.
+The Company granted to its employees 0.8 million, 0.8 million and 0.2 million shares of full value awards and no stock options from the 2009 Plan during fiscal 2011, 2010 and 2009, respectively.
+The Company granted to its employees 0.8 million of full value awards from the 2000 Plan during fiscal 2009.
 There were no significant modifications made to any stock grants during these periods.